WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you **can trigger CloudWatch events usng CloudTrail events**.
 Pretty neat!.

-- event are not delivered in real-time.
-There can be **up to 15mins delay**.

 ##### Log integrity

 - you can check the integrity of the log files using **cli**.